Davis Open Access Book Fund

 Funding for Open Access Monographs

-This initiative builds on the success of UC Davis’ participation in a five-year national pilot, TOME (Toward an Open Monograph Ecosystem), which was designed to help cultivate a thriving ecosystem of high-quality, peer-reviewed, and freely accessible scholarly books.
-Through TOME, the UC Davis Library supported open access publication of more than a dozen scholarly monographs from 2018 to 2022, with several more in production.
+From 2018 through October 15, 2025, the library offered funding support for author fees to publish open access monographs — first, through UC Davis’ participation in a five-year national pilot, TOME (Toward an Open Monograph Ecosystem), which was designed to help cultivate a thriving ecosystem of high-quality, peer-reviewed, and freely accessible scholarly books; and subsequently through the library’s own Davis Open Access Book Fund.

-The fund will provide up to $15,000 for open access monographs that are:
+The fund provided up to $15,000 for open access monographs that were:

 - Published by a press that participated in the TOME initiative (see the list of participating publishers);